kcmanoz/weatherApplication/README.md

 # weatherApplication

-A simple application built using JavaScript, html and css to dispaly weather information of a city!
+A simple application built using JavaScript, html and css to display weather information of a city!